ibnlanre/portal/README.md

 - **Serialization for persistence**: When using persistence adapters (localStorage, sessionStorage, cookies), the state must be serializable.
 Functions, Symbols, `undefined` (in some parts of objects when using `JSON.stringify`), or complex class instances might not serialize/deserialize correctly by default.
 Customize `stringify` and `parse` options in adapters for complex scenarios.
 Functions within stores (actions) are not persisted.
 - **`normalizeObject()` behavior**: The `normalizeObject()` utility is designed to convert complex objects into plain data structures suitable for stores.
 It strips out functions and symbol keys, keeping only properties with string or number keys.
 If you need to retain functions or symbol properties, this utility is not suitable, and you'll need to handle them separately or use a different approach.
 - **Reactivity scope**: Reactivity is triggered by changes to store values.
 If you mutate an object or array obtained via `$get()` directly (without using `$set()`), the store will not detect the change, and subscribers (including React components using `$use()`) will not update.
 Always use `$set()` or the updater function from `$use()` to modify state.
 - **Promise resolution in `createStore`**: When `createStore` is initialized with a Promise, the resolved value is treated as a single entity.
 If the Promise resolves to an object, this object becomes the state of a primitive-like store, not a composite store with automatically created nested properties.
-To achieve a nested structure from async data, initialize the store with a placeholder and use `$set()` after data fetching.
+To achieve a nested structure from async data, initialize the store with a placeholder and use `$set` after data fetching.
 - **Server-Side Rendering (SSR)**: While stores can be used in Node.js environments, managing state hydration and consistency in SSR setups requires careful consideration.
 The library itself doesn't provide out-of-the-box SSR-specific utilities beyond its core functionality.

+---

 ## Follow best practices